 Rather than attempting to protect each device, the better strategy is to operate the enterprise’s security at the cloud layer.
 This method meets the attacks on their level, rather than downloading the malware to a company’s network and trying to eradicate it there – a strategy that invites disaster.

 Consider security in the cloud as the third and most evolved generation of security.
 The first generation was "security in a box," (i.e., a security program loaded onto each device).
 The second generation was security devices on the network; while still better than the first generation of protection, such a solution still may not stop malware until it’s already done some significant damage.

 Security in the cloud provides protection anytime, anywhere, with more power and flexibility but takes the heavy lifting away from the user.

 Among the advantages of security in the cloud is the ability to:

 Control and ensure that security measures like password protocols, firewalls, and security patches are up to date

-Inform staff of latest security threats and strategies used by hackers
+Inform staff of the latest security threats and strategies used by hackers

 Layered authorization to enable access to some network areas by customers, some by employees and wider access by managers